top of page

 • Regular cleaning: Clean the indoor unit and drain pan to prevent mould and mildew.

-• Dehumidification: Consider using a dehumidifier in very damp areas as the heat pump alone may not be able to manage to dehumidify the area by itself.
+• Dehumidification: Consider using a dehumidifier in very damp areas, as the heat pump alone may not be able to manage the humidity.

 3. Defrost Mode

-• Defrost cycle: The heat pump's defrost cycle should handle light frost.
+• Defrost cycle: The heat pump's built-in defrost cycle should handle light frost.

-• Manual defrost: For a heavy frost, manually defrost the outdoor unit by switching to cooling mode for a short period.
+• Manual defrost: For heavy frost, you can manually defrost the outdoor unit by switching to cooling mode for a short period.

 4. Underperformance in Extreme Weather

-Cause: Heat pumps generally decrease in performance, the colder the ambient temperature is.
+• Cause: Heat pumps generally become less efficient as the ambient temperature drops.

-• Regular maintenance: Ensure the heat pump is in optimal condition to handle weather extremes with correct gas pressure levels.
+• Regular maintenance: Ensure your heat pump is in optimal condition to handle weather extremes, especially with correct gas pressure levels.

-• Supplemental heating: Consider using a backup heating source during severe cold snaps.
+• Supplemental heating: Consider a backup heating source during severe cold snaps.

 5. Power Surges and Electrical Issues

-Cause: New Zealand's electrical grid can experience fluctuations, affecting heat pumps.
+• Cause: New Zealand's electrical grid can experience fluctuations, which can affect your heat pump.

-• Surge protector: Install a surge protector to protect the heat pump from power surges.
+• Surge protector: Install a surge protector to protect the unit from power surges.

-• Professional inspection: Regular electrical checks can identify potential issues.
+• Professional inspection: Regular electrical checks can help identify potential issues before they cause a breakdown.

 • Refrigerant leaks